Sutton Coldfield rail crash

-The Sutton Coldfield train crash took place at about 16:13 on 23 January 1955 in Sutton Coldfield, Warwickshire (now within Birmingham), when an express passenger train travelling from York to Bristol, derailed due to excessive speed on a sharp curve.
+The Sutton Coldfield train crash took place at about 16:13 on 23 January 1955 in Sutton Coldfield, Warwickshire (now within Birmingham), when a diverted southbound express passenger train travelling from York to Bristol, derailed due to excessive speed on a sharp curve.

+Seventeen people died, but a worse loss was prevented when a northbound express train was stopped at a hastily-changed signal just short of the station, which was closed at the time.

 Accident circumstances

-Headed by an LMS Black Five steam locomotive No 45274, the 12:15 York to Bristol express, consisting of ten carriages, approached Sutton Coldfield railway station at about 55-60 mph (88-96 km/h) — twice the permitted speed of 30 mph.
+Headed by an LMS Black Five steam locomotive No 45274, the 12:15 York to Bristol express, consisting of ten carriages, approached Sutton Coldfield railway station, which was closed due to the day being a Sunday, at about 55-60 mph (88-96 km/h)—twice the permitted speed of 30 mph.
 When it reached the sharp curve immediately before the station, the train derailed, colliding with the platforms.

 The carriages, engine, and station buildings were severely damaged.
 The first carriage was crushed between the engine and the second carriage.
-The fourth carriage was knocked into the air causing it to drag along the station roof, damaging both the roof and the platforms to either side.
+The fourth carriage was knocked into the air causing it to drag along the platform awning, damaging both the awning and the platforms to either side.
 The fifth carriage was virtually destroyed.
 Seventeen people, including the train crew, were killed and 25 injured.

 The train had been diverted away from its usual route into Birmingham via Tamworth because of engineering work.
-The regular driver did not know the diversionary route via Sutton Coldfield, so another driver, fully conversant with it, had joined him at Burton-on-Trent to 'conduct' him over this section.
-However, the regular driver, complaining that the rough riding of the engine was tiring him, left the footplate and took a seat in the train, leaving the temporary driver in charge.
-This action was later criticised by the Inspecting Officer who commented that, even though he did not know the route, the safety of the train was still his responsibility.
+The regular driver did not know the diversionary route via Sutton Coldfield, so another, driver, fully conversant with it, had joined him at Burton-on-Trent to 'conduct' him over this section.
+However, the regular driver, complaining that the rough riding of the engine was tiring him, left the footplate and took a seat in the train, leaving the conducting driver in charge.
+This action was later criticised by the Ministry of Transport's Chief Inspecting Officer of Railways, George R. S Wilson, who pointed out that, even though the regular driver did not know the route, the rules in operation were clear that safety of the train was still his responsibility.

 Emergency response

-The number of casualties was prevented from rising as a result of the actions of two local people who rushed up the railway line to stop a train heading towards the crash site.
-Two railway employees also raised the alarm to other stations, changed the signals to danger and placed detonators on the tracks to warn oncoming trains.
+The number of casualties was prevented from rising as a result of the actions of two railway employees who changed the signals to danger, stopping the Bristol-York express just short of the station, raised the alarm to signalling staff, and placed detonators on the tracks to warn oncoming trains.
 One of the two had been injured and shocked by the accident, and both were rewarded with gold watches for their work.

+Two local people also rushed up the railway line to stop a train heading towards the crash site.

 The scene was attended to by a mobile surgical unit from Birmingham Accident Hospital as well as 40 additional ambulances from surrounding districts.
 Royal Air Force servicemen from Whitehouse Common provided aid to the emergency services.

+A local fun fair operator lent a portable generator and electric lights.